Welcome to Aquatics at The J!

 Our comprehensive Aquatics program ranges from recreation to competition to instruction, with something for everyone beginning at six months old.
 Fee-based instructions are available; classes in water aerobics and hardcore training classes are included in your membership.
 The Aquatics Department is an official American Red Cross Service Provider.
 All staff members and swim instructors are trained and/or certified.
 See the links above for more information on all of our Aquatics programs.

-Youth Group Lessons Swim Team Adult Classes Private Swim Lessons
+Youth Group Lessons Swim Club Adult Classes Customized Swim Lessons

 For those looking to become Lifeguards or CPR Trained, and those looking to keep and upgrade their Lifeguard status, we offer Lifeguard and WSI Training as well as CPR Training.

 For lap-swimming enthusiasts, our indoor pool offers six lanes measuring 25 yards with depths from four to six feet.
 Our outdoor pool offers eight lanes measuring 50 meters with a depth of six feet and also features convenient walk-in entry.